 Note: Students who live in single rooms and suites are required to participate in the standard meal plan (15 meals per week).

-Married students without children may live in residence hall suites or in apartments, which include cooking facilities.
-They are also eligible for one- and two-bedroom apartments or two-bedroom apartments (students with children have first priority).
+Married students without children may live in residence hall suites (above) or in apartments (below), which include cooking facilities.
+They are also eligible for one- and two-bedroom apartments or two-bedroom apartments.
+Students with children have first priority.

 Note: Students who live in efficiencies are not required to participate in the standard meal plan (15 meals per week).

-This housing offers two-, three-, and four-bedroom apartments for students with children.
+This student housing offers two-, three-, and four-bedroom apartments for students with children.
 Refrigerators are not included; however, most apartments are equipped with washer/dryer hook-ups.
 The apartment community includes a playscape and picnic area.
-Click here for sample floor plans.
+Sample Floor Plans Here

-Columbia has a small number of housing units that are accessible to persons with physical limitations.
+Columbia has a small number of student housing units that are accessible to persons with physical limitations.

 Special Note for All Students: A student who has entered into a lease agreement for a seminary housing unit for a term, but who has not yet occupied the unit, is responsible for payment in full unless written notice that the unit will not be used is given to the Vice President for Business and Finance at least two weeks before the first day of classes.
 In that case, no rent will be charged for that term.
 In other cases, the seminary may give the student a refund amount.

-Download the DMin DEdMin Housing Request Form and return to the Business Office.
+Download the DMin DEdMin Housing Request (fillable form) and return to the Business Office.